 To find the right solution to manage problem weeds in your fields, contact your local Bayer representative or visit https://www.cropscience.bayer.us/products/herbicides for more information.

 If you have not signed up yet, check out the Top 7 Reasons why signing up for Bayer PLUS Rewards could be right for your operation.

 ALWAYS READ AND FOLLOW PESTICIDE LABEL DIRECTIONS.
 Performance may vary, from location to location and from year to year, as local growing, soil and weather conditions may vary.
 Growers should evaluate data from multiple locations and years whenever possible and should consider the impacts of these conditions on the grower’s fields.

 Corvus® and Harness® Xtra are restricted use pesticides.
-Not all products are registered in all states and may be subject to use restrictions.
+Not all products are registered for use in all states and may be subject to use restrictions.
 The distribution, sale, or use of an unregistered pesticide is a violation of federal and/or state law and is strictly prohibited.
 Check with your local dealer or representative for the product registration status in your state.
-Bayer, the Bayer Cross, Corvus and Harness are registered trademarks of Bayer Group.
+Bayer, Bayer Cross, Corvus® and Harness® are registered trademarks of Bayer Group.
 For additional product information call toll-free 1-866-99-BAYER (1-866-992-2937) or visit our website at www.BayerCropScience.us.
-Bayer CropScience LP, 800 North Lindbergh Boulevard, St. Louis, MO 63167. ©2020 Bayer Group.
+Bayer CropScience LP, 800 North Lindbergh Boulevard, St. Louis, MO 63167. ©2022 Bayer Group.
 All rights reserved.